Understanding Narrative Design

 What Is Game Writing?

 Game writing involves the crafting of dialogue, scripts, and textual content within video games.
-Game writers are usually tasked with developing compelling storylines, character dialogues, item descriptions, and other written elements that contribute to the game's narrative cohesion and player engagement.
+Game writers are usually tasked with developing storylines, character dialogues, item descriptions, and other written elements that contribute to the game's narrative cohesion and player engagement.

 While Game Writing focuses specifically on the textual and dialogue aspects of a game, Narrative Design encompasses a broader scope of responsibilities.
 Narrative designers not only contribute to the writing process but also oversee the overall narrative structure, world-building, player interaction, and integration of storytelling with gameplay mechanics.